 The first stage is structured as a two-year foundation apprenticeship leading to a certificate in community herbal medicine.
 The first year contains 10 modules plus study of about 80 plants.
 The second year contains 11 modules and a further 80+ plants are introduced.

-For those who wish to become herbal practitioners there is a further three-year Practitioner Training programme, incorporating self-directed study, lectures, and supervised clinic training.
+For those who wish to become clinical practitioners there is a further three-year Practitioner Training programme, incorporating self-directed study, lectures, and supervised clinic training.
+Progression to the